-The development of NeXus is overseen by a committee, the NeXus International Advisory Committee (NIAC).
+The development of NeXus is overseen by a committee, the NeXus International Advisory Committee (NIAC) $^3$ .

 II.
-NEXUS DESIGN PRINCIPLES
+DESIGN PRINCIPLES

-The authors of data-acquisition and instrument-control software are encouraged to generate exactly one

-NeXus container file per measurement (a measurement is either a data accumulation under fixed conditions, or a scan).
+The authors of data-acquisition and instrument-control software are encouraged to generate exactly one NeXus container file per measurement (a measurement is either a data accumulation under fixed conditions, or a scan).
 This file includes not only the detector and monitor data, but also metadata, information on the state of the beamline, parameter logs, and more.
 Authors of data-reduction and data-analysis software can use NeXus to store processed data along with metadata and a processing log.

 NeXus data files are built using basic HDF5 storage elements: data groups (like file system folders), data fields (such as strings, floats, integers, and arrays), attributes (additional descriptors of groups and fields), and links (like file system links).
 These basic storage elements are used to build the base classes, application definitions, and contributed definitions that elaborate the NeXus standard.

-As a container format, NeXus allows files to be extended at any moment by additional entries.
-A special base class, NXcollection, exempts its contents from validation and thereby allows inclusion of whatever data in arbitrary non-NeXus formats.
+As a container format, NeXus allows files to be extended at any moment by additional content, including NeXus base classes, HDF5 groups, and HDF5 datasets.